Yuqing-Liao/reproduce-campus3d/README.md

 The repository contains the re-implementation of this [ACM MM 2020 Paper](https://3d.dataset.site) based on the [repository](https://github.com/shinke-li/Campus3D/).
 It also presents the reproduced results of the supported paper with trained models in **MODEL ZOO**.
 The reduced version of Campus3D dataset can be donwloaded from the [official website](https://3d.dataset.site) or the [alternative](https://3d.nus.app).
 Compared to the original repo, the main updates of this reproducibilty repo are:
 * Transfer the model implementation from TenforFlow with precompling requiremnets to pure PyTorch
-* Add DGCNN and PointCNN to the benchmark models
+* Add DGCNN and PointCNN to the benchmark models.
+Report the detailed benchmarks with mutiple networks and their pre-trained models.
 * Upgrade the sampling method with KDTree, more details can be found in `dataset/sampling/sampler_collections.py`

 ## Installation